Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 - Pittsburgh's games this year have gone over the total in five out of five opportunities.

-- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team records more than 18.6 points.
+- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team scores more than 18.6 points.

-- When Pittsburgh amasses over 342 yards, the team is 4-1 against the spread and 4-1 overall.
+- Pittsburgh is 4-1 against the spread and 4-1 overall when the team piles up over 342 yards.

-- This year, the Panthers have five turnovers, three fewer than the Hokies have takeaways (8).
+- The Panthers have turned the ball over five times this season, three fewer than the Hokies have forced (8).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.